shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/administration/integrations-admin-guide.md

 **Running {% include product %} Desktop with a locally hosted site**

-If your {% include product %} site URL does not end with  `shotgunstudio.com`, it means that you are running a local {% include product %} site.
+If your {% include product %} site URL does not end with  `shotgunstudio.com` or `shotgrid.autodesk.com`, it means that you are running a local {% include product %} site.
 In this case, it is possible that your site has not yet been fully prepared for {% include product %} integrations and the {% include product %} team may need to go in and do some small adjustments before you can get going!
 In this case,  [please submit a ticket](https://support.shotgunsoftware.com/hc/en-us/requests/new)  and we'll help sort you out.

 **Connecting to the app store with a locally hosted site**